 Many of the historic items have been donated by the local history group, 'Rayleigh Through the Looking Glass', who have donated hundreds of items connected to the town, including maps, books, drawings, and postcards.

 Learn about popular entertainment including the local Speedway and the town cinemas, and see a collection of over 500 old postcards, photos, a magic lantern show, and maps of Essex and Rayleigh dating to the 17th century.

 Museum collections look at the Rayleigh Martyrs, burned at the stake in 1555, and the story of Holy Trinity Church, begun in Saxon times and featuring a Norman chancel and Tudor brickwork porch.
 There is also a colourful baker's cart once used by JG Cottis & Son to deliver baked goods and confectionery.

 See a scale model of the Rayleigh Windmill with working sails, and the original 1937 projector of Rayleigh Cinema.
-Other highliight include an 18th century bow window from a High Street shop and memorabilia related to speedway and greyhound racing.
+Other highlights include an 18th-century bow window from a High Street shop and memorabilia related to speedway and greyhound racing.